grid5000/g5k-api/README.md

         $ RAILS_ENV=test rspec spec/ # or `bundle exec autotest` if rake fails (issue with Rails<3.1 and em_mysql2 adapter with evented code).

+* Adding data to the reference repository used for tests

+Data used for tests live in the spec/fixtures/reference-repository/ directory.
+Before any tests, the testing script renames the git.rename directory to .git, so that spec/fixtures/reference-repository becomes a valid git repository.
+It undoes that change at the end of tests.
+As the g5k-api code relies on a library that navigates git objects directly, the only data visible to the tests is data commited to that repository.
+Therefore, to change data used for tests, you must

+        $ cd spec/fixtures/reference-repository/
+        $ mv git.rename .git
+		$ #make changes to files or the directory structure
+		$ git commit -a -m "Updates to the test date to ....."
+		$ mv .git git.rename
+        $ git commit -a -m "Updates to the test date to ....." #IMPORTANT : you must add the changed test data to the global git repository so it can be picked up by other developpers.

+After these changes, a lot of tests will fail as they rely on the hash of the latest git commit.
+Test code needs improved here, but until now, this has been solved with a search and replace.

+* Adding data to the test OAR2 database

+The test OAR2 database is loaded in the test environment using the `RAILS_ENV=test rake db:oar:seed` task defined in `lib/tasks/test.rake`.
+This tasks loads a SQL dump pointed by the SEED environment variable, and defaults to `spec/fixtures/oar2_2011-01-07.sql`

+Updating the OAR2 test db therefore requires either

+* Updating the contents of the `spec/fixtures/oar2_2011-01-07.sql` directly
+* creating a new dump of the `oar2_test` database running on the vagrant box, and updating `lib/tasks/test.rake` to use that dump a the new seed (be sure to git add it to the repo).
+As that `oar2_test` database should be a valid oar2 database, its contents should be updatable using oar commands.
+You'll need to apt-get install oar2 first and configure `oar2.conf` to point to the test database first.
+If you do so, please consider spending a few minutes to update the puppet provisonning recipes so as to pre-configure the vagrant VM to manage the test database out of the box.
+Furture developper will thank you for that.

 ## Packaging